-- 8. After all four bolts have been started, firmly finger-tighten each bolt as far as possible.
-Once done, fully tighten these bolts with a wrench as per Figure 5, being sure that there is no cross-threading.
-Inspect the junction between the chassis and flange to verify that there is no space in between (i.e., the flange top should be fully flush with the chassis underside). - 9.
-This completes preliminary assembly of the DFA-1310B1.
-Do not attach the aerials to the aerial connectors at this time in order to reduce the risk of bending during handling.
-The aerials will be installed during final installation as discussed in the following Section.
+- 15. Install the four 1-1/4" long 3/8" dia. stainlesssteel bolts into the chassis support flange holes as per Figure 5.
+Screw in each bolt until the threads catch.
+Note: Since this and the next step are very awkward to accomplish by one person alone, we strongly recommend that two people do this; one to support the chassis and the other to install the bolts. - 16.
+After all four bolts have been started, firmly finger-tighten each bolt as far as possible.
+Once done, fully tighten these bolts with a imwrench as per Figure 5, being sure that there Figure 5 - Securing the Main Chassis to the is no cross-threading.
+Inspect the junction between the chassis and flange to verify that there is no space in between (i.e., the flange top should be fully flush with the chassis underside).